How to recruit in an age of salary history bans

 Talking about salary is such a natural part of the recruiting process that some companies thought, “How am I supposed to hire people at the rate I want to pay?”
 The good news is, there are ways to deal with it.
 Here’s how:

 - Do your research.
-The biggest thing for companies is to understand your internal pay requirements for a role so it takes the focus off the individual candidate.
+The biggest thing for companies is to understand their internal pay requirements for a role so it takes the focus off the individual candidate.
 Know ranges, experience levels, skills, what they bring to the table vs. what the market pays and what’s competitive and equitable.

 - Think nationally.
 If your company operates in many different cities and states throughout the country, you may want to consider removing the salary history questions from the interview process (and any forms that might ask the question) across the board.
 Otherwise, you will have to comply with each individual law every time you conduct an interview.